v-finance/camelot/doc/sphinx/source/glossary.rst

      todo

    delegate
      Used to display and edit data from a model.
+PyQt terminology.

    editor
      todo